andrewcourtice/harlem/app/src/plugins/devtools.md

 - **color** (number?): A Hexadecimal number indicating the color to be used on the timeline for Harlem events.
 The default is `0x40c48d`.

 *(?) indicates an optional field*

-## Known issues
-There is currently an issue where the devtools may not show your stores the first time they are opened.
-Simply hit the refresh button in the top right of the devtools to force it to show your stores/state.